Corset controversy: Media

 Wearing corsets has been subject to criticism since the era of tight lacing during the prior early 18th century.
-Jean-Jacques Rousseau denounced the practice in The Lancet, while cartoons of the period satirized the practice.
+Cartoons of the period satirized the practice.
 However, by the 19th century, women were writing letters to publications expressing their views directly and articulately.
 The one-sided denunciation of the past turned into a dialogue.
 Women made their voices heard, sharing their experiences and their opinions, some in favor of the corset and even tight lacing, and some in disfavor of the restrictive garment.
 Newspapers and popular journals became the media for the exchange of hundreds of letters and articles concerning the corset.

 Known as the "corset controversy" or the "corset question", the controversy spilled over multiple publications, countries and decades.
 Of particular concern was the issue of tight lacing.
 The flow of articles and letters waxed and waned over time, reaching a crescendo in the late 1860s, which may be taken to be the peak of the frenzy.
 However, the issue surfaced long before and continued long afterward.
 Throughout this period, advertisements in the same publications promoted the sale of corsets with enthusiasm.